Flood Watch issued for Mendocino Coast, Northeastern Mendocino Interior by NWS - NewsBreak

 Flood Warning issued for Sonoma by NWS

-Effective: 2022-12-31 15:30:00 PST Expires: 2022-12-31 11:15:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-01-05 03:47:00 PST Expires: 2023-01-05 12:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Sonoma FLOOD WARNING IN EFFECT UNTIL 630 AM PST THIS MORNING * WHAT...Small stream flooding caused by excessive rainfall is expected or already occuring. * WHERE...A portion of northern California, including the following county, Sonoma. * WHEN...Until 630 AM PST Saturday. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is imminent or occurring.
-Streams continue to rise due to excess runoff from earlier rainfall.
-Low-water crossings are inundated with water and may not be passable. * ADDITIONAL DETAILS - At 1228 AM PST, Gauge reports indicate streams are quickly rising across the county in response to ongoing rain.
-Flooding is already occurring in the warned area, including at Green Valley Creek at Martinelli Road and Willow Brook at Stony Point Road.
-Colgan Creek near Sebastopol and Santa Rosa Creek at Willowside Road near Santa Rosa are nearing flood stage. - Additional rainfall amounts of 0.5 to 1.5 inches are possible in the warned area. - Some locations that will experience flooding include Santa Rosa, Petaluma, Novato, Rohnert Park, Windsor, Healdsburg, Sonoma, Cloverdale, Sebastopol, Cotati, Larkfield-Wikiup, Roseland, South Santa Rosa Cdp, Boyes Hot Springs, Black Point-Green Point, Forestville, Guerneville, Graton, Occidental and Monte Rio. - http://www.weather.gov/safety/flood
+In hilly terrain there are hundreds of low water crossings which are potentially dangerous in heavy rain.
+Do not attempt to cross flooded roads.
+Find an alternate route.
+Target Area: Sonoma FLOOD WARNING NOW IN EFFECT UNTIL 1145 AM PST THIS MORNING * WHAT...Small stream flooding caused by excessive rainfall continues. * WHERE...A portion of northern California, including the following county, Sonoma. * WHEN...Until 1145 AM PST. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is imminent or occurring.
+Streams continue to rise due to excess runoff from earlier rainfall. * ADDITIONAL DETAILS - At 928 AM PST, Doppler radar and automated rain gauges indicated heavy rain due to Runoff from previous rainfall.
+Flooding is already occurring in the warned area.
+Between 1.5 and 3 inches of rain have fallen since yesterday. - Additional rainfall amounts of 0.1 to 0.25 inches are possible in the warned area. - Some locations that will experience flooding include Santa Rosa, Petaluma, Rohnert Park, Windsor, Healdsburg, Cloverdale, Sebastopol, Cotati, Roseland, South Santa Rosa Cdp, Larkfield-Wikiup, Forestville, Guerneville, South Santa Rosa, Graton, Occidental, Monte Rio and Temelec. - http://www.weather.gov/safety/flood

 Comments / 0